Import Vector Data

 42

-If there are richer log formats that need to be matched in actual use, you can refer to the Vrl (opens new window) syntax rules to customize your log extraction rules.
+If you have richer log formats to match in practice, refer to the Vrl (opens new window) syntax rules to customize your log extraction rules.

 #2.4 Common Configurations

-In addition to the above configurations, the Transforms module can also implement many features to help us get more accurate information from the logs.
+In addition to the above, the Transforms module can implement many features to help extract more accurate information from logs.
 Here are some common configurations:

 #2.4.1 Merge Multi-line Logs